-Outcomes - This has shaped the Resident and Community Empowerment Strategy which will focus on how we listen and respond better to the things that matter to residents and communities to enable them to live well and empower them to improve their lives.
+Outcomes - This has shaped the Resident and Community Empowerment Strategy which will focus on how we listen better to the things that matter to residents and communities to enable them to live well, shaping our responses to empower them improve their lives.
 We provided person-centred support to nearly 2,000 residents through our specialist advice offer.
-Through our Debt and Benefits teams and person-centred support we helped residents generate approximately £10m of increased income.
+Through our Debt and Benefits Teams and person-centred support we helped residents generate approximately £10m of increased income.

 Creating sustainable communities is essential to deliver homes and services people want.
-Last year, we delivered 923 new homes, continuing to work alongside a range of public and private sector partners and we have a plan to build more than 13,400 new homes over the next 10 years.
+Last year, we delivered more than 923 new homes, continuing to work alongside a range of public and private sector partners and we have a plan to build more than 13,400 new homes over the next 10 years.
 During the year, as part of the Clapham Park estate programme, we delivered a new community resource centre (known as the Clapham Park Cube) and nursery as well as nearly 40 homes for social rent and more than 150 for shared ownership.